 Surface Rights and Access: Although the Company acquires the rights to some or all of the minerals in the ground subject to the tenures that it acquires, or has a right to acquire, in most cases it does not thereby acquire any rights to, or ownership of, the surface to the areas covered by its mineral tenures.
 In such cases, applicable mining laws usually provide for rights of access to the surface for the purpose of carrying on mining activities, however, the enforcement of such rights through the applicable courts can be costly and time consuming.
 In areas where there are no existing surface rights holders, this does not usually cause a problem, as there are no impediments to surface access.
-However, in areas where there are local populations or landowners, it is necessary, as a practical matter, to negotiate surface and carry-on exploration and mining activities, the Company will be able to negotiate a satisfactory agreement with any such existing landowners/occupiers for such access, and therefore it may be unable to carry out mining activities.
+However, in areas where there are local populations or landowners, it is necessary, as a practical matter, to negotiate surface access.
+There can be no guarantee that, despite having the right at law to access the surface and carry-on exploration and mining activities, the Company will be able to negotiate a satisfactory agreement with any such existing landowners/occupiers for such access, and therefore it may be unable to carry out mining activities.
 In addition, in circumstances where such access is denied, or no agreement can be reached, the Company may need to rely on the assistance of local officials or the courts in such jurisdiction.
 The Company has not, to date, experienced any problems in gaining access to any of its properties.